 What is Tofu?

-Tofu can be used in everything from stir-fries to desserts.
+It can be used in everything from stir-fries to desserts and is an important ingredient in Chinese food, Japanese cooking and Korean cuisine.
 You can cook it with hoisin sauce, chili garlic sauce or braise it with Napa cabbage in oyster sauce chicken stock and it'll taste great!

 It's such a common ingredient, you no longer need to head down to the Asian markets for it (unless you're looking for a special type, such as Tau Kwa or Stuffed Tofu.)